 5 Tips to Boost Your Car’s Trade-In Value Substantially

-Before you go to a dealer and trade-in your car, you need to know how to prepare your car for trade-in.
-It is important because not preparing the car for its “big day” can cost you thousands of dollars.
-The main focus for this whole preparation is, “the better it looks, the more it pays.”
+Before you go to a dealer and trade in your car, you need to know how to prepare your car for trade-in.
+It is important because poor preparation of the car for its “big day” can cost you thousands of dollars.
+The main focus for this whole preparation is “the better it looks, the more it pays.”

-Before we start with the tips for increasing the trade-in value of a car, we need to know how to trade in work and what earns the car its value.
+Before we start with the tips for increasing the trade-in value of a car, we need to know how trade-in works and what earns the car its value.

 How Does Car Trade-In Work?